lukasnee/wucy/README.md

 # WUCY - Open Source Retro Watch

 `Wearable computer for nerds.`
+`It is honest rather than smart`

 _Currently in developement state._

 ### Vision

+is to create open source retro watch from scratch.
+I want to create hardware & software platform, spark a community and have fun :).
+Project ispired by Zak Kemble's _N|Watch_, _Pebble_ watch, _Pip-boy_ from Fallout 3.

-is to create retro watch-like open source wearable computer.
-Technically you could call this an open source smartwatch, but I don't like the word "smart", in fact - computers are dumb, they do only what's told as long as they're open and only single user is in control.
-Lets keep it that way.
-I'd rather want wucy to be _honest_ than _smart_.
-My plan is to create hardware & software platform, spark a community, have fun and make something special. :)
+Technically you could call this an open source smartwatch, but I don't like the word "smart", in fact - computers are dumb, they do only what's told as long as they're open.
+So I decided to keep it that way.

 Currently I am working on this alone, but I encourage you to join.
 I'm still learning how github works, I'm an amateur hacker, DM me if you think you can help.
 About the progress down at the bottom.

 ### Hardware

-Initial loose idea for hardware.
+Initial loose idea for hardware (Highest priority from top to bottom).
+_bold - must-have;
-_(Highest priority from top to bottom, bold is a must-have, ??? - yet usure of what chip to use)_
+??? - yet usure of what chip to use._

 * **CORE - ESP32-PICO-D4** (very powerful System in Package: Xtensa® dual-core 32-bit LX6 microprocessors, up to 600 MIPS, integerated WiFi & BLE, 448 KB ROM, 520 KB SRAM, integrates 4 MB of external SPI flash, Quad-SPI supports multiple flash/SRAM chips).
 * **Display - SSD1351** (128x128 18-bit color OLED).
 I think it fits perfectly for this application.
 Costs just above 10 $ on aliExpress.